ordinary-developer/education/books/techno/tools/git/pro_git-2_ed-s_chacon/synopses/ch_6-github/forking_projects_synopsis.md

 Fork projects
 -------------
 To contribute to a project you must
- - create a fork of the project by clicking on the fork button
+ - create a fork of the project by clicking on the fork button;
- - create a topic branch from master
+ - create a topic branch from master;
- - make some commits to improve the project
+ - make some commits to improve the project;
- - push this branch to your GitHub project
+ - push this branch to your GitHub project;
- - open a pull request on GitHub
+ - open a pull request on GitHub;
- - discuss, and optionally continue committing
+ - discuss, and optionally continue committing;
  - the project owner merges or closes the Pull requests
    (he can create a topic branch based on the master branch,
-    merge all data from your topic branch to his topic branch, test his topic branch and merge it to the master branch)
+    merge all data from your topic branch to his topic branch, test his topic branch and merge it to the master branch).

 ```
 $ git clone https://github.com/projectowner/project